ISG-Siegen/releasing-research-code/README.md

 It is good practice to provide a section in your README.md that explains how to install these dependencies.
 Assume minimal background knowledge and be clear and comprehensive - if users cannot set up your dependencies they are likely to give up on the rest of your code as well.

-If you wish to provide whole reproducible environments, you might want to consider using Docker and upload a Docker image of your environment into Dockerhub.
+If you wish to provide whole reproducible environments, consider using Docker and uploading a Docker image of your environment into Dockerhub.

 #### 2. Training code